zhaohuiwang/model-deployment-example/README.md

 ## Environment setup
 ### Poetry environment
+There is venv in `/venvs/uv-venvs/pytorch` that can be used directly without creating it in this directory.
+The instruction is in `README.md` file inside the `pytorch` directory.
-Create a project directory and add at least the following python libraries.
+Create a new project directory and add at least the following python libraries.
 ```Bash
 poetry add torch torchvision matplotlib seaborn
 poetry add fastapi[standard]